 With many details of this new electric model still under wraps, Volkswagen have confirmed that the ID. hatchback range will include 3 powertrains to choose from.
-The lowest in the ranger will include a 48kWh battery and a range reaching just over 200 miles.
-However, in this instance these features aren’t the drivers in setting the ID. hatchback apart.
-What sets this model apart from other manufacturers is the environmental impact their greener production and charging structure is set to have.
+The lowest in the range will include a 48kWh battery and a range of just over 200 miles.
+However, in this instance these features are not what sets the ID. hatchback apart, what does set this model apart from other manufacturers is the environmental impact that its greener production and charging structure is set to have.
 Volkswagen are using the ID. hatchback to test

 Volkswagen are going a step further to uphold carbon neutrality throughout the vehicles lifespan by urging owners to use renewable energy sources to charge their car.
 They plan on achieving this with their new Elli (short for electric life) wallbox charger that provides “regeneratively produced electricity” across all homes.
 The CO2- neutral charging will span further with a